cabird/AI_where_it_matters/manually_coded_reports/report-data_meta_work_documentation.md

 ## 3) Outliers and Edge Cases

-- Minority perspectives: A small number of participants explicitly ask for higher-level automation such as automated architecture diagrams and cross-team alignment reports (e.g., Participant 272, Participant 403), which goes beyond simple documentation generation and into strategic synthesis.
+- Minority perspectives: A small number of participants explicitly ask for higher-level automation such as automated architecture diagrams and cross-team alignment reports (e.g., Participants 272, 403), which goes beyond simple documentation generation and into strategic synthesis.
 These requests suggest opportunities for AI to support organizational meta-work if properly validated.

 - Unique insights: Some participants explicitly frame AI as valuable for “keeping track of work and publish Arch diagrams and documentations” (Participant 272), pointing to a use case where AI links planning and technical documentation.
 This is rarer but indicates potential product differentiation.